 String the cranberries is a short story written about Brandon and Leia.
 It is a love story and written as a Christmas Novella.
 Brandon is a 25-year-old bachelor that happens to hear of an advertisement asking for help at a farm from his friend Sam.
 Brandon asks Sam’s advice as he trusts him and takes a step towards applying for the position.
 Brandon travels to Wyoming.
 As he arrives, he meets Tracey, a hardworking man that keeps to himself.

-He takes Brandon to the farm and introduces him to everything and everyone.
-Brandon is to stay at the bunkhouse, and that is where he will be living for the duration of his stay.
+He takes Brandon to the farm and introduces him to everyone.
+Brandon has to stay at the bunkhouse, and that is where he will be living for the duration of his stay.
 This is where Brandon meets Leia.
-The way they meet is a little weird and not as well written as the rest of the story, however; the build up makes you forget that.
+The way they meet is a little weird and not as well written as the rest of the story, however; the build-up makes you forget that.
 Leia is sweet and innocent.
 She hasn’t been or done anything crazy in her life.
-Her existence is for the purpose of taking care of her sick mom and accomplishing the normal chores.
-Meeting Brandon, a guy from Chicago is exciting for Leia.
+Her existence is to take care of her sick mom and accomplish the routine chores.
+Meeting Brandon, a guy from Chicago, is exciting for Leia.
 Maybe he could save her from her never changing life.

-Their conversations and the way the Author warms the two characters up to the reader was done beautifully.
-It is like two people meeting up and suddenly find each other easy to talk to and to get along with.
-They share common interests and find each other intriguing and the more time they spend together, the more they realize that they are meant for each other.
+The conversations between the characters and their personalities were drafted in such a way that it was easy to bond with the characters.
+It was like two people meeting up and suddenly finding each other easy to talk to and to get along with.
+They shared common interests and saw each other intriguing, and the more time they spend together, the more they realized that they are meant for each other.

-A devastating phone call has Brandon packing everything and going back to Chicago where his family lives.
-This leaves Leia upset, as she does not get a note as to why this has happened and has no way to find him now.
-Leia is also carrying a very important parcel, which she needs to find Brandon and inform about.
+A devastating phone call has Brandon packing everything and going back to Chicago, where his family lives.
+This leaves Leia upset, as she does not get a note of why this has happened and has no way to find him.
+Leia is also carrying a significant parcel, which she needs to find Brandon and inform him about.